 Sunday in Sweden:

-The championship journeys to Mexico next month for 2018’s first taste of gravel roads.
-Rally Guanajuato Mexico is based in León on 8 -11 March.
+The championship switches to gravel next month for the first time this season.
+Rally Guanajuato Mexico is based in León on 7 - 10 March.